Insurance and Reinsurance

 Public and Constitutional Law, Human Rights & Inquiries

-Leigh-Ann is listed as a Leading Silk for Administrative & Public Law (including Local Government) by Legal 500.
-She has recently been described as follows.
+Leigh-Ann has been listed as a Leading Silk for Administrative & Public Law (including Local Government) by Legal 500 for a number of years.
+She has been described as follows.

 In her role as First Counsel for the Welsh Government from 2013 to 2016, Leigh-Ann advised on public and constitutional law issues in relation to the Welsh devolution settlement, legislative competence and other public law issues of major importance.